sunjay/turtle/docs/guide/basic-movement.md

 }
 ```

-In this program, we move forward, rotate 120 degrees to the right, and then
+In this program, we move forward, rotate 120&deg; to the right, and then
 move forward again.
 This gets us two sides of our triangle.

 For the third side, we'll need to do something very similar to what we did for